 The Current TWOG:

-Former TWOG members include Travis Linds, Juliet Thompson, Angela Mercy, Erica Schuler, Tom Anderson, Kyler Boyes, Paul Kearsley, Micah Shanser, Bruce Horowitz, Dave Koshinz, Paul Kuepfer, Emily Farrel, Joy Patterson, and Margo Terrill.
+Former TWOG members include Warren Miller, Travis Linds, Juliet Thompson, Angela Mercy, Erica Schuler, Tom Anderson, Kyler Boyes, Paul Kearsley, Micah Shanser, Bruce Horowitz, Dave Koshinz, Paul Kuepfer, Emily Farrel, Joy Patterson, and Margo Terrill.
 We thank them for their service!

 Next Page: The TWIG